 Feed your puppy a nutritious breakfast after they have woken up from their snooze.
-Breakfast is one of four important meals in your puppy’s diet, and the more nutritious, the better!
+Breakfast is one of four essential meals in your puppy’s diet, and the healthier, the better!
 After breakfast, wait a few minutes and then take your puppy out to use the restroom again.
 Let your puppy get some exercise and play with them before returning inside.

 Feed your German puppy again in the late morning.
 Puppies need multiple meals per day even though they spend most of their time sleeping and cuddling.

 Through most of the late morning after eating, your puppy will sleep.
 Feel free to place your puppy on your lap and cuddle them at this time but let them sleep through the day.

 You may have to wake your German Shepherd puppy up to eat their lunch.
 Be sure you feed them the correct amount for their age, 1-1.5 cups, to avoid gaining too much weight.
 After eating lunch, take your puppy outside to relieve themselves.
 Give your puppy time to exercise and get the energy out.

 Midday is the perfect snooze hour.
 It is normal for your German Shepherd puppy to sleep through most of the day.
 Do not try forcing them to stay awake but feel free to keep them quietly on your lap.